 The tanuki, or Japanese raccoon dog, is a real animal that has been elevated to the status of a supernatural creature in Japanese folklore, renowned for its cheerful trickster nature and remarkable shapeshifting abilities.
 In folklore, tanuki are masters of disguise who can transform into humans, objects, or other animals with ease, often using their powers to play harmless pranks or test the character of those they encounter.
 They are typically portrayed as jolly, loveable rogues who enjoy sake, drumming on their large bellies, and living carefree lives.
 The famous Eight General Virtues of the tanuki, symbolized by eight items they carry, include a hat for protection against unexpected disaster, big eyes to see and assess situations, a sake bottle for virtue, a promissory note for trust, a big belly for bold decisiveness, a giant scrotum for financial luck, a smiling face for graciousness, and a big tail for steadfastness.
 Statues of tanuki with these attributes are common outside Japanese shops and restaurants, where they serve as symbols of prosperity and good fortune.
+The real tanuki (Nyctereutes procyonoides) is a canid native to East Asia, related to dogs, foxes, and wolves.
+Japanese folklore transformed the animal into a yokai with supernatural powers, particularly shapeshifting and illusion-casting abilities.
+Tanuki stories often feature them using these powers to purchase sake with leaves disguised as money (the illusion lasts until the tanuki leaves), tricking humans, or helping those who show them kindness.
+The Eight Virtues imagery emerged in the Edo period (1603-1868) and remains popular today.
+Tanuki statues outside businesses represent prosperity and good fortune.
+The creature appears in modern Japanese media from Studio Ghibli's 'Pom Poko' to the Pokemon 'Stufful,' demonstrating its enduring cultural significance.

 Japan